zynaddsubfx/zynaddsubfx/.github/PULL_REQUEST_TEMPLATE/pr-template.md

 ## Human checks (please check those!):

 - [ ] 01.
 Is the PR atomic? (or could parts of this PR be split into another PR)
 - [ ] 02.
-Does this PR depend on another PR or does it block another PR?
+Are PRs relying on or blocking this PR marked and linked in both PRs descriptions
 - [ ] 03.
-Does this PR solve a known issue?
+Are known issues that this PR solves linked in both descriptions (PR and issue)?
 - [ ] 04.
 Is there sufficient user documentation in the `doc/` folder?
 - [ ] 05.
 Is the code realtime safe? (e.g. no `new`/`delete`, no other syscalls like `sleep`/file handling/mutexes, no prints in non-error code pathways, ...)
 - [ ] 06.
 Is aliasing properly avoided?